By , JD; and , JD, JD, MEM;

 Whether brought by a private party or the government, the general elements of a cost recovery claim are roughly the same.
 The plaintiff must demonstrate that:

-the defendant falls into one of the four categories of PRPs listed above;
+The defendant falls into one of the four categories of PRPs listed above;

-that a “release” of hazardous substances has occurred;
+A “release” of hazardous substances has occurred;

-the release occurred at a “facility”; and
+The release occurred at a “facility”; and

-the release resulted in response costs (i.e., the costs of investigating and/or remediating a site) that were consistent with the NCP.
+The release resulted in response costs (i.e., the costs of investigating and/or remediating a site) that were consistent with the NCP.